JieyuWu/ToyotaMod/Mazda.md

 Lane-Keep Assist System | LAS | Mazda LKAS

 # Supported models
 CX-5, CX-9, and Mazda 6 for model years 2017-2020.
-Other car/year models might work but have not been tested.
+Depending on the country and the specific model, 2016/2017 might also work any may require a different a different connector from the one sold at the comma shop.
+The CX-3 most likely falls into the same 2017-2020 categoray of supported cars.
+Mazda 3 is supported up to 2018 model.
 Mazda 3 2019 and newer use a new driver assistance system and is not yet supported.

 # openpilot Capabilities